 In the business environment chivalry is gender free.
-It's not like the dating world or within the family unit or relationships.
-Both man and women should go about their normal tasks yet be mindful to be respectful and helpful to the opposite sex when necessary.
+It's not like the dating world, or within the family unit or other relationships.
+Both men and women should go about their normal tasks yet be mindful to be respectful and helpful to the opposite sex when necessary.
 Here are a few tips on what to do in various situations.

-- Helping to put on a coat.
-If anyone male or female is having difficultly putting on on coat or sweater help should be offered.
+Helping to put on a coat.
+If anyone male or female is having difficultly putting on a coat or sweater help should be offered.

 Standing.
 Standing is a polite way of greeting someone, especially when the person is of higher rank, authority, a client, or the elderly.
 This is true for both male and female.